Media

 As noted above, a central role of journalism is to allow people to experience the events and sensations of parts of the world they may never visit.
 Every generation of technology has made this more vivid and thus created a "smaller world".
 Abolitionists like Frederick Douglass harnessed photography to bring the experience of slaves to Northerner whites.[2]
 Radio helped make the Great War a truly World War by allowing the sounds of conflict to echo around the world.
 Television allowed millions to share Neil Armstrong's landing on the moon.

-Immerisve shared reality promise to create even deeper empathetic connections.
+Immersive shared reality promises to create even deeper empathetic connections.
 Journalists may soon be able to bridge social divides with vivid empathy as never before.
 While they have reached a limited audience so far given the image quality and nausea-related challenges of existing virtual reality (VR) headsets, journalists and artists have already begun to pioneer a variety of empathetic VR experiences.
 Examples include Milica Zec and Winslow Porter's work to help people experience life as non-human life like a tree, Decontee Davis's portrait of one of the world's most horrific diseases from the eyes of an Ebola survivor and Yasmin Eyalat's animated immersion within the world of cyber-security.[3]

 Yet these are only the first successful forays into an emerging medium.
 As shared reality technologies branch out into other senses (smell, touch and taste), far more complete multisensory connections will be possible with even more surprising and enlightening results.
 Brain interfaces will be transformative in a way that is hard to even describe.
 The future of journalism empowering us to know things that are profoundly different is therefore bright.